-Modernization seems like a never-ending process as societies have been experiencing it for centuries, and continue to do so throughout the globe.
-While blending of cultures and lifestyles from the west into those in the east, and vice-versa can be referred to as modernization, advancements in technologies continue to make societies even more modern.
-As technologies continue to become obsolete at a rapid pace, and newer generations of solutions continue to wipe older versions out of the market, spending by people into staying at pace with the ongoing pace of innovations is increasing.
-Adoption of solutions, which are more advanced or innovative, is increasing among people, and this is attributed both to people’s choice and strategies of solution providers.
+Modernization seems like a never-ending process as societies have been experiencing it for centuries and continue to do so throughout the globe.
+While blending cultures and lifestyles from the west into those in the east, and vice-versa can be referred to as modernization, advancements in technologies continue to make societies even more modern.
+As technologies continue to become obsolete rapidly, and newer generations of solutions continue to wipe older versions out of the market, spending by people to stay at pace with the steady pace of innovations is increasing.
+The adoption of solutions, which are more advanced or innovative, is increasing among people, and this is attributed both to people’s choices and the strategies of solution providers.
 For instance, many solutions providers stop rolling out updates for previous generations of their products as part of their move to promote sales of newer generation solutions.
-Since displays hold a fairly strong position among people today, on account of rapidly increasing digitization across every industry vertical, display manufacturers continue to pump huge investments into designs that align well with the evolving lifestyle of people.
+Since displays hold a reasonably strong position among people today, on account of rapidly increasing digitization across every industry vertical, display manufacturers continue to pump huge investments into designs that align well with the evolving lifestyle of people.
 From Cathode Ray Tube (CRT) based displays, which surfaced in the late 1800s, to the invention of Liquid Crystal Displays, Plasma technology, and LED Displays, display technologies continued to witness a very significant transition from one generation to the next advanced generation.
 Organic Light-Emitting Diode (OLED) and Active Matrix Organic Light Emitting Diode now continue to strengthen their presence in this landscape with continuous advancements in their performance and efficiency and continuous reduction in prices, brought about by huge investments into research and development.
 Numerous solutions across industries are witnessing the incorporation of advanced display technologies, which is supporting their market growth.
 Smartphones are one of the biggest end-user segments for advanced displays.
 For instance, the incoming of the first wave of foldable smartphones last year gave the required head-start to foldable AMOLED displays as their shipments rose by more than five times in 2020 as compared to those last year.

-Prominent key market players in the foldable display market include SAMSUNG, Visionox Company, Royole Corporation, and BOE Technology Group Co., Ltd. among others.
+Prominent key market players in the foldable display market include SAMSUNG, Visionox Company, Royole Corporation, and BOE Technology Group Co., Ltd., among others.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
-Major players in the foldable display market have been covered along with their relative competitive position and strategies.
+Major players in the foldable display market have been covered, along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.

 Frequently Asked Questions (FAQs)

 Q1.
-What will be the foldable display market size by 2025?
+What will be the foldable display market size by 2027?

 A1.
-The foldable display market is expected to reach a total market size of US$4,033.094 million in 2025.
+The foldable display market is expected to reach a total market size of US$21916.624 million in 2027.

 Q2.
 What are the growth prospects for the foldable display market?

 A2.
-The foldable display market is expected to grow at a CAGR of 83.93% during the forecast period.
+The foldable display market is expected to grow at a CAGR of 69.11% during the forecast period.

 Q3.
 What is the size of the global foldable display market?

 A3.
-The foldable display market was valued at US$104.158 million in 2019.
+The foldable display market was valued at US$554.121 million in 2020.